Tron4221/fity1kdiamond/README.md

 - 👋 Hi, I’m @fity1kdiamond
-- 👀 I’m interested in ...
+- 👀 I’m interested in things for roblox like when the avatar posing had to use coding
 - 🌱 I’m currently learning nothing 🥰
 - 💞️ I’m looking to collaborate on nothing 😍
-- 📫 How to reach me my discors @.Tron4221
+- 📫 How to reach me my discord @.Tron4221
 - 😄 Pronouns: idgaf what you use
 - ⚡ Fun fact: Estoy loco